 Final Score: 7/10 points

 Content Warning: Certified Copy would be a medium PG-13 if this got an official rating.
 The female lead character uses two cases of strong profanity and goes into a church to change her bra (she even shows it to James to prove she was telling the truth even though you don’t see her get changed).
-During the big argument scene at the restaurant James calls out the woman for falling asleep at the wheel and there’s more disasterous implications especially given who all was in the car during that story.
-There’s nudity with various art pieces that involve naked female breasts in a painting and one statue has male genitalia.
+During the big argument scene at the restaurant James calls out the woman for falling asleep at the wheel and there are more disastrous implications especially given who all was in the car during that story.
+There’s nudity in various art pieces that involve naked female breasts in a painting and one statue has male genitalia.

 All photos and videos property of their respective owners and used under US “Fair Use” laws.
 Certified Copy is property of The Criteria Collection.
 The Blu-Ray cover is from Amazon and is property of The Criterion Collection.